Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/SAML_ADFS/README.md

 ### Testing the directory extensions migration

-To test the migration, you can access [Graph Explorer](https://aka.ms/ge), sign-in using a ADFS user that has those attributes set.
+To test the migration, you can access [Graph Explorer](https://aka.ms/ge), sign-in using an ADFS user that has those attributes set.

 Once signed-in and accepted the consent screen, run the query for the URL: `https://graph.microsoft.com/beta/me`, and the attributes will be listed in the result.